KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 - `Soil` indicates whether soil is present on the corresponding layer.
 - `Until top` indicates whether the soil fully fill the gap between the two layers.
 - `Avalanche` indicates where the soil should avalanche.
+- `Enough soil` indicates whether all the soil is located in one `body_soil` or several has to be moved.
 - `Enough space` indicates whether there is enough space on the layer where the soil should avalanche to accommodate all the avalanching soil.
 - `Status` indicates the type of soil avalanche.